-- B. The Nez Perce Tribal Police may also seize weapons that are in plain view of the officer or that are discovered pursuant to a consensual search, an officer safety pat-down or a search incident to arrest as necessary for the protection of the officer or other persons. - C. The Nez Perce Tribal Police are authorized to confiscate weapons from a person who is prohibited from possessing or using them.
+- A. Incident to arrest for a crime involving domestic violence, the Nez Perce Tribal Police shall seize all weapons that are alleged to have been involved or were threatened to be used in the commission of the crime. - B. The Nez Perce Tribal Police may also seize weapons that are in plain view of the officer or that are discovered pursuant to a consensual search, an officer safety pat-down or a search incident to arrest as necessary for the protection of the officer or other persons. - C. The Nez Perce Tribal Police are authorized to confiscate weapons from a person who is prohibited from possessing or using them.

-Section 7.05.14 Mandatory Arrest for Violations of Civil Protection Orders and Criminal No Contact Orders [7-2-7]
+Section 5.70.017 Mandatory Arrest for Violations of Civil Protection Orders and Criminal No Contact Orders [7-2-7]

-- A. When a law enforcement officer has probable cause to believe that a person has violated one or more of the following court orders contained in an existing domestic protection order and verifies the existence of the order, the officer shall, without warrant, arrest the apparent violator alleged violator.
+- A. When a law enforcement officer has probable cause to believe that a person has violated one of the following court orders the officer shall, without warrant, arrest the alleged violator.
 This section applies to all violations of any protection order or no contact order whether civil or criminal.
-Arrest shall be mandatory were the violation is of one of the following, regardless of whether the issuing authority is the Nez Perce Tribal Court or another court: whether or not the violation was committed in or outside of the presence of the officer, if the orders are issued in accordance with 7-3-2; 7-3-4; and 7-3-5 of the Nez Perce Tribal Code - 1.
+Arrest shall be mandatory where the violation is of one of the following, regardless of whether the issuing authority is the Nez Perce Tribal Court or another court: - 1.
 A criminal no contact order; - 2.
 A civil domestic violence protection order; - 3.
 A sexual assault protection order; - 4.
 A civil protection order issued in the context of a family law action; - 5.
 A vulnerable adult protection order; - 6.
 A minor in need of care protection order; or - 7.
 A foreign protection order. - B. The defendant shall be held without bail pending the first hearing at which time bail and conditions of release shall be established.

-Section 7.05.15 Law Enforcement Records on Domestic Violence or Family Violence To Be Identifiable
+Section 5.70.018 Law Enforcement Records on Domestic Violence or Family Violence To Be Identifiable